shruggietech/local-transcribe-cli/README.md

 - Windows 11
 - Python 3.9+ on PATH (if you use pyshim, just ensure `python` resolves correctly).
-- Optional: NVIDIA GPU with CUDA 12 + cuDNN 9 for faster inference.
+- Optional: NVIDIA GPU.
+The tool attempts to install necessary CUDA/cuDNN libraries automatically.

 ## Quick start